 I’ve worked in both the public and private sector and with a variety of nonprofit organizations.
 I’ve spent a lot of time working and volunteering in schools and am a fierce advocate for education and economic security issues.

-I currently work in the Extended Day program for the White Bear Lake school district and as an intern with the Minnesota Coalition Against Sexual Assault.
+I currently work in the Extended Day program for the White Bear Lake school district and recently finished an internship with the Minnesota Coalition Against Sexual Assault.